- Initial training

 This excellent training, from Licence 3 to Master 2, has trained generations of lawyers specialised in journalism and communication.

-The Magistère Law, Journalism and Communication is a complete and truly professionalizing course: it complements the training of lawyers provided by the Faculty of Law and Political Science with specific and practical teaching.
+The Magistère Law, Journalism and Communication is a complete and truly professionalizing curriculum: it complements the training of lawyers provided by the Faculty of Law and Political Science with specific and practical teachings.
 This is an asset that favours the professional integration of students.
 Indeed, the Magistère offers a triple competence (law, journalism and communication) which is very much appreciated by media and communication professionals.
-In addition, this training offers a solid international outlook, concretised by intensive English courses and the possibility to carry out internships abroad.
+Moreover, this training offers a solid international outlook, concretised by intensive English courses and the possibility to do internships abroad.

 The curriculum, teaching methods, course content and lecturers are constantly being adapted to meet the requirements of communication and journalism-oriented law and the challenges of the digital world.